auth0/laravel-auth0/README.md

 Although we are working toward ensuring the SDK is fully compatible with this feature, we do not recommend using this with our SDK in production until we have full confidence and announced support.
 Due to the caching behavior of Octane, there is an opportunity for problems we have not fully identified or resolved yet.

-Feedback and bug fix contributions are greatly appreciated as we work toward full.
-Octane support.
+Feedback and bug-fix contributions are greatly appreciated as we work toward full support.

 ## Feedback